mmittleman/mmittleman.github.io/_posts/2026-03-10-website-launch.md

 Officially launching a website to track and follow my progress through my PhD!
 Here are some highlights from my career so far:

 ## Spring 2023
 Graduated from my undergrad of Trinity University with a B.S. in Engineering Science and a Minor in Mathematics!
-So grateful for my research mentor, Emma Treadway, for all her support!
+So grateful for my research mentor, Dr. Emma Treadway, for all her support!

 <div class="row">
   <div class="col">